 It is advisable to have taken exams of Administrative Law, Economic Policy and / or Finance Science.

 The course takes place through lectures in which the different parts of the study program are addressed.
 At the end of each lesson an in-depth study is carried out by one or more participants of the course followed by a debate - comparison on a topic dealt with during the lesson connected to a political or economic topic of current affairs.
-If necessary, the course will be held in whole or in part in remote mode through the Teams and Aulaweb platforms.
 On particular topics, the lessons will be held together with experts from roles or positions in the Public Administration.
 The exam is expected in oral form with assessment of the preparation on the various topics covered by the program, on the ability to relate between the various topics under study as well as on the relationships with other economic, legal and political science disciplines.
 In the case of a face-to-face course, a written test will be held halfway through the course, reserved for attending students only and concerning the part of the program covered up to that date.
 The grade obtained in the written test taken can be considered, at the student's discretion, in the overall evaluation of the grade in the oral exam.
 In the event of acceptance of the mark obtained in the written test, the oral exam may be carried out on the part not included in the program covered by the written test.
 In the event of refusal of the mark obtained on the written test, the oral exam will be taken on the course program in its entirety.